google/playground-elements/packages/lit-code-editor/README.md

 npm run dev
 ```

-If the `lit-code-editor-servier` is running, then open your browser to
+If the `lit-code-editor-server` is running, then open your browser to
 `http://localhost:8081`

 ### usage